abhiraaid/parent_nearest/README.md

 # Parent Nearest
 Useful for parenting overlapping objects(same position, rotation, scale) to each selected object.

-Intended usecase is for quickly parenting and hiding collision objects And so there's an option to add suffix to the child objects
+Intended usecase is for quickly parenting and hiding collider objects

+And so there's an option to add suffix to the child objects

 Find the Options on the N Panel > Tools